AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    ```

    Note
-   🗒 Adjust the arguments as needed (the first for the entry directory/file, and optionally the second for the root component name).
+   :memo: Adjust the arguments as needed (the first for the entry directory/file, and optionally the second for the root component name).

 6. Open and inspect the generated `schema.json` file from your current working directory.

    Note
-   🗒 The parser writes `schema.json` to the current working directory (where you ran the command).
+   :memo: The parser writes `schema.json` to the current working directory (where you ran the command).

    Check for:
    - The number of components detected.